secretlifeof/juhuui/README.md

 ## Thanks

 Thanks to all for being here and beforehand for anybody who wants to contribute either by reporting a bug or by a PR.

+Any feedback is met with love and curiosity.
+Have fun! 💚

 ## Inspiration